Insturix/.github/profile/README.md

 # Insturix - Building Future Together 🚀

-Insturance is redefining the creator economy by offering innovative SaaS solutions tailored for influencers, content creators, and businesses.
+Insturix is redefining the creator economy by offering innovative SaaS solutions tailored for influencers, content creators, and businesses.

 ---